-Role installing or finalising the IC Embedded Software Composite Product Integrator and the applications on platform transforming the TOE into the unpersonalised Composite Product after TOE delivery.
+Composite Product Integrator Role installing or finalizing the IC Embedded Software and the applications on platform transforming the TOE into the impersonalized Composite Product after TOE delivery.

 The TOE Manufacturer may implement IC Embedded Software delivered by the Security IC Embedded Software Developer before TOE delivery (e.g. if the IC Embedded Software is implemented in ROM or is stored in the non-volatile memory as service provided by the IC Manufacturer or IC Packaging Manufacturer).